sharechanxd/myNBpackage/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# BIOS625: Naive bayes classifier with discretization and Gaussian estimation
+# BIOS625: Naive Bayes Classifier with Discretization and Gaussian Estimation

 <!-- badges: start -->